valecor95/QuickEvent/README.md

 - You can find the “QuickEvent” project at the following Git Hub repository: https://github.com/RC-ivagnescoretti/QuickEvent

-- In this repository there is a detailed Documentation that describes all the services provided by the app (see [Documentation](https://github.com/RC-ivagnescoretti/QuickEvent/blob/master/Documentation.md)).
+- In this repository there is a detailed [Documentation](https://github.com/RC-ivagnescoretti/QuickEvent/blob/master/Documentation.md)) that describes all the services provided by the app.

 - You will also find the code for an even deeper inspection.